mohammadbismail/mohammadbismail/README.md

 - 🔭 I’m currently Open to work

-- 🌱 I’m currently learning **Full Stack Development** with AXSOS Academy
+- 🌱 I have finished **Full Stack Development** bootcamp with AXSOS Academy

 - 📫 How to reach me **m.basim.ismail@gmail.com**